la2050/archive/_projects/2018/voting-solutions-for-all-people-engaging-voters-through-a-mock-election.md

 ---
 project_id: '8102073'
 project_id_2: '8102073'
-title: 'Voting Solutions for All People: Engaging Voters Through a Mock Election '
+title: 'Voting Solutions for All People: Engaging Voters Through a Mock Election'
 project_summary: >-
   As LA County prepares to revolutionize the voting experience, voters will participate in a countywide mock election to interact with new voting